 Supporting refugees with mental health needs

-This session has been developed by GDWG staff together with mental health experts at Maudsley Learning and will provide participants at all levels of experience with knowledge and skills that they can use in their work with clients.
+This session has been developed by GDWG ( Gatwick Detainees Welfare Group) staff together with mental health experts at Maudsley Learning and will provide participants at all levels of experience with knowledge and skills that they can use in their work with clients.
 Early sessions will cover key topics in mental health with an emphasis on understanding and recognising disorders commonly encountered in asylum seekers.
 There will be interactive learning around clinical cases that illustrate important skills needed to build rapport with people in distress.
-Most importantly, there will be plenty of opportunity for participants to ask Dr Shields about the challenges they have faced in their work.
+Most importantly, there will be plenty of opportunities for participants to ask Dr Shields about the challenges they have faced in their work.

 Session timings will be flexible in order to adapt to the needs of learners on the day and provide ample time for questions and discussion.